101 Things Every Drag Artist Should Know

 7. Queer culture

 Queer history is drag history.
 As time goes on and countries across the world go back and forth in their acceptance of LGBTQIA rights, we can't forget the roots of the colorful and beautiful queer scenes across the world.
 Learning about the Stonewall riots is a great place to start.
 Look up Marsha P Johnson, Stormé DeLarverie, and Sylvia Rivera.
+While not all drag artists are queer, it's a treasured part of queer culture.

 8. The different styles of drag